 Copywork on worksheets, mini-books, and greeting cards

-Since my daughter loves to make greeting cards and little booklets for our family, we currently are not using writing grids.
+Since my daughter loves to make greeting cards and little booklets for our family, she is usually not using writing grids.

 Currently, she is logging most of her copywork in a personal journal.